This post was originally published on Salesforce.org on September 7, 2018

 By using Salesforce Communities as a portal for staff and teachers, LCNV was able to say goodbye to paper, while providing an easy way for volunteer teachers to add, track, and view course hours, test scores, and goals for each student.
 As LCNV relies heavily on its volunteer team, improvements to the volunteer recruitment, onboarding, and ongoing scheduling process were a large part of the project supported by Volunteers for Salesforce.

-Many other Apps were integrated to improve workflow, donor tracking, more including Declarative Lookup Rollup Summary (DLRS), GridBuddy, iATS, Drawloop, DemandTools, DupeBlocker, and Matching Gifts.
+Many other Apps were integrated to improve workflow, donor tracking, and more, including Declarative Lookup Rollup Summary (DLRS), GridBuddy, iATS, Drawloop, DemandTools, DupeBlocker, and Matching Gifts.

-Following the move to Salesforce.org Nonprofit Cloud and Education Cloud, LCNV found that they were able to beat a previously tight and challenging state deadline as the mandated data was easy to curate and reports can be generated on the fly.
+Following the move to Salesforce for Nonprofits and Education Cloud, LCNV found that they were able to beat a previously tight and challenging state deadline as the mandated data was easy to curate, and reports could be generated on the fly.
 In a recent semester, 418 students were enrolled in classes.
 The process used to be that teachers recorded class attendance in a Google Doc and then this data was re-recorded into their existing database.
 Now teachers enter information weekly through Salesforce Communities.
 With either two or three classes per week, and 418 students, the new process saves 5,016 data entries per 12-week semester!

 After implementing Salesforce, the Literacy Council of Northern Virginia, has decreased the time it has to spend on recording and reporting tasks and freed up resources like staff, teachers, and volunteers to focus on the mission of empowering low literacy and immigrant adults.

 Learn more about the Literacy Council of Northern Virginia here, and if you’re local to the Northern Virginia area, consider interested in volunteering.